The Conflict Corner

 Check out the recent research on Power Poses and how it affects your bodies hormone levels, you can google it, or read this article which sums it up nicely.
 Or watch Amy Cuddy’s Ted Talk on body language.

 Thanks to J.D.
-Hughes for originally giving me the concept for this idea with his “Work It Out” area in the book “No Standing Around in My Gym” and also to Marcus Nellems who I am honored to co-teach with every week, for the excellent demonstration.
+Hughes for originally giving me the concept for this idea with his “Problem Solving Table” in the book “No Standing Around in My Gym” and also to Marcus Nellems who I am honored to co-teach with every week, for the excellent demonstration.

 Also – the conflict corner can be a “cross-curricular activity” see below 🙂